The Forex market always moves in patterns. This makes sense when you consider how price has and will only move in one of two directions: up or down.

 But when there is a stronger candle in the direction opposite to the previous trend, that is often a sign that the market has decided, and a reversal is its decision.

 The Three Black Crows And The Three White Soldiers

 Three consecutively strong bearish candles are known as the three black crows candlestick pattern.
 Replace the bearish candles with bullish, and you have three white soldiers.

-These crows and soldiers are two of the best candlestick patterns Forex traders keep in their trading arsenal.
+These crows and soldiers are two of the best candle patterns Forex traders keep in their trading arsenal.